 Chocolate cupcakes are a huge favorite at our house.
 In addition to the deep dark chocolate cupcake, Bruce pipes a rather decent amount of chocolate buttercream frosting on each of them.
 As a result, you get the most decadent chocolate cupcake ever.

-Obviously you will want to make a double batch of these chocolate cupcakes, so you can take some in to work to share with your friends!
+Obviously you will want to make a double batch of these chocolate cupcakes, so you can leave a dozen for your neighbors!
 Clearly, they will be impressed by your baking skills!

 Lastly, you can stack these glorious chocolate cupcakes on a tiered display for your next party, and be the host or hostess with the most!

 Deep, dark chocolate cupcakes with just a hint of espresso.
 These will be the star of the next birthday party you host!

 - 2 cups flour

 - 3/4 cup dutch cocoa powder

 - 1/2 cup vegetable oil

 - 2 teaspoons vanilla